 High in the Bolivian Andes a Spiritual Assembly informed me proudly it had contributions in its local Fund and wanted to show them to me.
 I was very willing to inspect them but

-not when a building was pointed out about 1,000 feet down in a valley!
-I said if I got down there I should never get back—which was true; at 16,000 feet altitude I was already out of breath.
+not when a building was pointed out about 300 metres (1,000 feet) down in a valley!
+I said if I got down there I should never get back—which was true; at 4,900 metres (16,000 feet) altitude I was already out of breath.
 However, the Indian Board member went and inspected it for me and made me a list of the potatoes and maize which would be sold in the town and the money sent to the National Fund.
 I sent that precious list to the Universal House of Justice.

-We must find the key to people’s minds on the subject of giving because to make offerings to God, to statues, to one’s ancestors, has been a universal practice by all men.
+We must find the key to people’s minds on the subject of giving because to make offerings to God, to statues, to ones ancestors, has been a universal practice by all men.
 It seems to me the connection between what they did before and the necessity to now give to the Cause of Bahá’u’lláh must be made.
 All over Asia people give to their Temples—flowers, food, incense, votive offerings; why cannot they be made to realize that giving those few pennies to the Bahá’í work is the same act?
 Perhaps in some cases the people must be appealed to for something far, not near, like constructing a new Bahá’í House of Worship.
 They must form the mental pattern of giving to the Faith and this being established, to give to other Funds will become easier.
 Often villagers, sometimes not without reason, mistrust the Local Assembly or treasurer and will therefore not give; or they are afraid their precious money (for money is very scarce in villages) will never reach the National Spiritual Assembly.
 Through better supervision, through promptly issuing receipts in the donor’s name, through letting the friends know where their money went, confidence may be built up.

 I believe there are two channels we might try in this connection: one is to give in the name of the dead; ancestor worship, the little shrine in a corner where joss sticks burn and miniature food offerings are placed, can perhaps be gradually transmuted into the Bahá’í concept of doing good

 in the name of the dead one and this should be written into the receipt and the name of the donor and the dead one both appear on it, as well as the sum given and for what purpose.
-The other is deputization, to give towards other teachers going out to teach in one’s stead, which is explicitly stated by Baha’u’llah Himself: “Centre your energies in the propagation of the Faith of God.
+The other is deputization, to give towards other teachers going out to teach in ones stead, which is explicitly stated by Baha’u’llah Himself: “Centre your energies in the propagation of the Faith of God.
 Whoso is worthy of so high a calling, let him arise and promote it.
 Whoso is unable, it is his duty to appoint him who will, in his stead, proclaim this Revelation …” Is there any reason why a whole village cannot help deputize an individual?
 When the hearts of the friends become involved in giving and their pride in service is enlisted, we may find some, at least, of the keys needed to tap the vast reservoir of Bahá’í contributions.

 Visas